 3. If guests are going to trust you with their data, they want something in return.

-Guest loyalty is no longer just a simple point redemption program.
+Hotel guest loyalty is no longer just a simple point redemption program.
 It has become a highly personal experience, and hoteliers must refine the ways they nurture each guest relationship.
 Become every guest’s trusted experience advisor with rich content and rewards that matter to them.

 Engage with them because you know who they are, and constantly improve the ways your teams provide service.
 If you want more tips on how to personalize the guest experience and future proof your brand, download our whitepaper “Drivers of Change in Hospitality”.